sambhare/vscode-vc6-keybindings/README.md

 ## Why don't all the keyboard shortcuts work?

 VS Code does not implement all of the commands available in Visual C++ 6.0.

-If you would like to see a feature in VS Code that is in Visual C++ 6.0, please open an [issue on GitHub](https://github.com/Microsoft/vscode/issues/new).
+## Why are there some keyboard shortcuts here that were not originally in Visual C++ 6.0?

+Some useful VS Code concepts like folding did not exist in Visual C++ 6.0.
+I did my best to provide shortcuts for such features.

+## Why do I have to install the Bookmarks extension?

+Anonymous bookmarking via F2 was one of the most useful features of Visual C++ 6.0 and the Bookmarks extension combined with this keymap brings this functionality to VS Code.

 ## How do I contribute a keyboard shortcut?